How does an ATV charge its battery?

 The stator and flywheel are located inside the engine behind this cover.

-The stator looks like a drum or a ring that’s made up of multiple laminated non-conductive bars wrapped in thin copper wire.
+The stator looks like a drum or ring made up of multiple laminated non-conductive bars wrapped in thin copper wire.
 Each bar works like a coil.

 The number of bars varies from manufacturer to manufacturer and model to model, depending on the power output the bike requires.
-The shaft goes through this ring of coils, but the stator itself is not spinning.
+The shaft goes through this ring of coils, but the actual stator does not turn.

-Most common, however, is another variation of the system where the magnets are connected inside a flywheel that spins on the outside of the stator.
+The most common variation, however, is one where the magnets are connected inside a flywheel that spins on the outside of the stator.

-The current also needs to be converted from alternating current (AC) to direct current (DC) before it can be used to charge the ATV battery.
+The current must also be converted from alternating current (AC) to direct current (DC) before charging the ATV battery.
 This is achieved by sending the current through a regulator rectifier.

-This is usually a small black or metal box with heat fins on the outside to better dispose of the heat created by the semiconductors inside.
+This is usually a compact black or metal box with heat fins to better dispose of the heat the semiconductors create.

 regulator